Applies to England

 ideally include at least 2 layers of fabric

 unless disposable, it should be able to be washed with other items of laundry according to fabric washing instructions and dried without causing the face covering to be damaged.
 Single-use disposable masks should not be washed and reused

 When wearing a face covering you should:

-avoid taking it off and putting it back on a lot in quick succession (for example, when leaving and entering shops on a high street)
+avoid taking it off and putting it back on a lot in quick succession to minimise potential contamination

 When removing a face covering:

 wash your hands thoroughly with soap and water for 20 seconds or use hand sanitiser before removing

 do not give it to someone else to use

 if reusable, wash it in line with manufacturer’s instructions at the highest temperature appropriate for the fabric

 wash your hands thoroughly with soap and water for 20 seconds or use hand sanitiser once removed